Between Spinoza and Kant. God was lost

 As usual, I was totally lost.
-Bees were buzzing in my head, making more noise than producing honey.
+Bees were buzzing around my head, making more noise than producing honey.
 A few words stopped me.
 And I am still clueless if my own interpretation has to do with the actual concept each has to present.

-It could perhaps be that, if I take revelation as a pole sitting vertically, with reason as a standing horizontal pole.
+It could perhaps be that, if I take admission as a pole sitting vertically, with reason as a standing horizontal pole.
 The dancing flying molecules of freedom would be a combination of morality as well.

 I happened to meet Spinoza a few years back in a novel written by Irvin Yalom.
 He was still having that effect on me.
 And I came out as a Spinoza sympathizer and a Spinozan.
-My childish way of expression as usual of course.
+My simple way of expression as usual of course.
 This man was a real Muslim.

 While discussing all this trying to understand probably the concept of God, in what he can and what we cannot.
-Is it us who drive our own lives or is it God who appears in a form of a revelation to certain people.
+Is it us who drive our own lives or is it God who appears in the form of a revelation to certain people.
 I was just taken by this idea of who is He.

-Apparently, I had this feminist head in me since I was still in my moral development phase.
+Apparently, I had this feminist head in me since I was still in my whole development phase.
 My reasoning apparently was against the morality of reason that should be accepted and expected to be.

-There remains also this missing point in such a connected equation.
+There also remains this missing point in such a connected equation.
 If revelation is that state of freedom of moral reason.
 Where is Choice?

 Is it that morality is given and immorality is a choice?